pypa/packaging.python.org/source/specifications/build-system-interface.rst

 installing all build-requirements into the global environment would be sufficient to build any compliant package -- but this would be sub-optimal for a number of reasons.
-This section contains non-normative advice to frontend implementors.
+This section contains non-normative advice to frontend implementers.

 A build frontend SHOULD, by default, create an isolated environment for each build, containing only the standard library and any